Polynomial dynamics and local analysis of small and grand orbits: Concluding remarks

 \subsection{Acknowledgements}

 A special thanks goes to Myrto Mavraki for answering a lot of questions about the arithmetic of dynamical systems and for reading a previous draft of this paper.
-It is also a great pleasure to thank my colleagues at Basel (some of them not there anymore) Gabriel Dill, Richard Griffon, Philipp Habegger, Lars Kühne, Myrto Mawraki and Julia Schneider for many discussions surrounding this paper.
+Another thanks to Holly Krieger for answering my first basic questions about the state of the art of the arithmetic of dynamical systems.
+It is also a great pleasure to thank my colleagues at Basel (some of them not there anymore) Gabriel Dill, Richard Griffon, Philipp Habegger, Lars Kühne, Myrto Mawraki, Julia Schneider and Robert Wilms for many discussions surrounding this paper.
 A big thanks goes to Laura Demarco and to Dragos Ghioca for valuable advice and encouragement as well as helpful comments.
-Another big thanks goes to Federico Pellarin for answering questions about Mahler functions as well as to Alexandre Eremenko for pointing me to Ritt's work.
+Another big thanks goes to Federico Pellarin for answering questions about Mahler functions.
 Finally I would like to heartily thank Philipp Habegger and the mathematical department of Basel (and its staff) for continuing support on all fronts.
+I would also like to thank the referee for his careful reading and many helpful suggestions which have greatly improved the exposition.